 The south of Georgia is an ethnically-diverse, semi-mountainous region in the Caucasus with a rural population of 700,000 that relies heavily on livestock farming.
 Maintaining livestock health is crucial for the resilience of these families’ livelihoods, half of whom are living on less than $1.25 a day.

 The benefits reported by farmers – healthier, more productive livestock that fetch better prices at market – go well beyond the regions where Alliances’ directly operated.
-Roki has rolled the model out in other parts of Georgia, and when copying by other companies is included, Alliances calculate that over 466,299 farmer households now have better access to veterinary services.
+Roki has rolled the model out in other parts of Georgia.
+When copying by other companies is included, Alliances calculate that over 466,299 farmer households now have better access to veterinary services.